danplatypus30/tisc_quals_phantom_tracer/README.md

 I decided to do a writuep for this heap pwn challenge, hopefully it helps anyone who wants to learn pwn without blindly clanking :)

 Setup:
-Windows Laptop
-Ubuntu WSL
-Ghidra
-pwndbg
+Windows Laptop, Ubuntu WSL, Ghidra, pwndbg

 ## Writeup